2-min scorecardSee what your manual month-end close is actually costing you

 How is cash versus card tracked?

 Tender grain.
 Every payment carries the tender type (cash, credit, debit, gift card, other) as a native attribute.
-That means cash-drawer reconciliation, card-processing-fee economics, and gift-card liability tracking are all possible without leaving the graph.
+That means cash-drawer reconciliation, card-processing-fee economics, and gift-card liability tracking are all possible without leaving your reconciled data.
 Cash variances at close are visible by location and by employee when the POS is configured to assign drawers.

 Are refunds and disputes handled?